How You Can Make a Difference for Capital Caring Kids

 - TeleHealth equipment for virtual music therapy sessions; and

 - Meaning making kits to make keepsake handprints for families.

-You can help Capital Caring Kids meet these critical needs during COVID-19, by clicking here and selecting Children’s Hospice and Palliative Care in the gift designation.
+You can help us meet these critical needs during COVID-19, by clicking here and selecting Capital Caring Kids under the “Donate To” designation.